Noe Ruiz - Assistant Coach

 Oney’s Coaching career began during the 2016-2017 season at Glenville State College in West Virginia, where he also worked with pitchers.
 Before that he earned his Bachelor’s in Education from Glenville where he also played.
 Coach Oney is currently finishing his Master’s in Business Strategic Leadership.

-Calvin Ellis - Assistant Coach
+Ben Garcia - Assistant Coach